gabrielakinker/CCLE_heterogeneity/README.md

 This resource provides the R code to reproduce key results described in Kinker et al. "Pan-cancer single cell RNA-seq uncovers recurring programs of cellular heterogeneity".

 The analyses are divided in 4 main modules:
-**1.** Identifying discrete and continuous patterns of expression heterogeneity within cell lines.
+**1.** Identifying discrete and continuous patterns of expression heterogeneity within cell lines and human tumors.
-**2.** Definying heterogeneity patterns that are shared between multiple cell lines (i.e. recurrent heterogeneous programs, RHPs).
+**2.** Definying heterogeneity patterns that are shared between multiple cell lines and between multiple human tumors (i.e. recurrent heterogeneous programs, RHPs).
 **3.** Comparying RHPs found in cell lines to heterogeneity programs observed in human tumor samples.
 **4.** Evaluating the association between expression and genetic heterogeneity in cell lines.